 The above algorithm establishes a consistent recovery line consisting of one logical checkpoint per process.
 This algorithm reduces the contention for the stable storage by completely staggering the physical checkpoints.
 However, contention is now introduced in the second phase of the algorithm when the processes log messages.
 Our scheme will perform well if message volume is relatively small compared to checkpoint sizes.
-As suggested by a referee, if markers are sent after logging message (in the second phase), then stable storage contention may potentially be smaller.
-A few other variations of the above algorithm are possible, as discussed in Section 7.
+A few variations to the above algorithm are possible, as discussed in Section 7.